-The rebel fighters were captured during the assault of the Justice and Equality Movement (JEM) on Omdurman in 2008, and other battles in Darfur, including Donki Baashim, Goz Dungo, Fanaga and Kulbus.
+The rebel fighters were captured during the attack of the Justice and Equality Movement (JEM) on Omdurman in 2008, and other battles in Darfur, including Donki Baashim, Goz Dungo, Fanaga, and Kulbus.
 Many of them faced the death sentence.

-Speaking on behalf of the released men today, Abdulaziz Ousher, one of the leaders of Operation Long Arm* the 2008 JEM attack on Omdurman (and half-brother of JEM leader Jibril Ibrahim) told reporters that “the reason we were armed was not because we want to carry guns.
+Speaking on behalf of the released men today, Abdelaziz Oshar, one of the leaders of Operation Long Arm* the 2008 JEM attack on Omdurman (and half-brother of JEM leader Jibril Ibrahim) told reporters that “the reason we were armed was not because we want to carry guns.
 It’s because the regime refuses to address our national issues.”
 (Watch video in Arabic)

-Ousher, who achieved a PhD while in prison, confirmed that the release did not include Ibrahim Elmaz and senior officers who were captured at Goz Dongo in Darfur.
+Oshar, who achieved a PhD while in prison, confirmed that the release did not include Ibrahim El Maz and senior officers who were captured at Goz Dungo in Darfur.
 He appealed for them to be released too.

-Maj.
-Gen. Abo Obaida, director of the Sudanese Prison and Rehabilitation Service, said that all except one of the men on the President’s list have been released.
-Gen. Obaida said that “the last man on the list, whose release was delayed by an administrative error in the spelling of his name, will be released on Sunday.”
+Maj Gen Abu Obeida, Director of the Sudanese Prison and Rehabilitation Service, said that all except one of the men on the president’s list have been released.
+He said that “the last man on the list, whose release was delayed by an administrative error in the spelling of his name, will be released on Sunday.”

 Picture: Maj.
 Gen. Abo Obaida, director of the Sudanese Prison and Rehabilitation Service (SUNA)